 There's no point in cutting if you haven't already bulked.
 This bulking phase should be taken to the extreme.
 The bulking program should be focused on gaining huge amounts of muscle.

 What is the best bulking program?
-Be specific.

 How long should this program be followed for?

 With proper diet, what kind of results can one expect from this type of routine?

 Which form of training do you think would be best for bulking, Max-OT, HIIT, Doggcrapp etc., etc.?
 Why?

 What should cardiovascular exercise be like when bulking?

 For some it may be good news, for some it may be bad.
 Winter is approaching, and it's time to switch to a bulking phase.
 While cutting means we are leaner and maybe even have better endurance, we can't cut forever.
 There is a time when we must go back to the high calorie meals in pursuit of muscle gains.

 Often people will feel confused on what to eat, how to train and which supplements to take during a bulk.
 Since bodybuilding does not produce instant results, it could take months or even a couple of years to find the right way to bulk.
 You want the increased muscle mass, but don't know exactly what to do to achieve that without gaining much body fat.